Federal Signal (FSS)

 8. Earnings Per Share

-Federal Signal’s EPS grew at a remarkable 12.9% compounded annual growth rate over the last five years, higher than its 9% annualized revenue growth.
+Federal Signal’s EPS grew at an astounding 18.2% compounded annual growth rate over the last five years, higher than its 12.3% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 Federal Signal Trailing 12-Month EPS (Non-GAAP)

-We can take a deeper look into Federal Signal’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Federal Signal’s operating margin expanded by 4.1 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+Diving into the nuances of Federal Signal’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Federal Signal’s operating margin was flat this quarter but expanded by 4.8 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.